 When inspiration (or the new year) comes, we create a goal or resolution that we cannot wait to accomplish.
 Often though, just a few days or weeks into the process, we abandon our efforts because we feel burdened and overwhelmed by our goal.
 This video is a reminder that any progress is good and that the hardest journeys are fulfilled by taking one small step at a time.

 After December, let’s not forget that Christmas really happened.
 Jesus Christ still lives today.

 When God chisels the dead weight out of our lives it can be quite painful.
-In this new high quality, remastered version of their most requested skit, Tommy and Eddie give a very creative look at a typical Christian having to go through the process of discipline.
+Tommy and Eddie give a very creative look at a typical Christian having to go through the process of discipline.

 The writer of Ephesians says “For we are God’s workmanship” (Eph.
 2:10).
 Elsewhere we’re described as a “poem.”
 God views us as being his original masterpiece.

 The purchase of this video includes media slides and study guide.

 Bob’s got his list of resolutions that he’s convinced will make his life better, but his friend Jim isn’t buying it.